Maximum Persistent Betti Numbers of \v{C}ech Complexes: Introduction

 as $n\to\infty$.
 Here, $B(x, 1)$ is the closed ball of radius $1$ centered at $x$, and $\Betti{p}$ of the union of such balls is the $p$-th Betti number of this space.
 The \emph{\v{C}ech complex} of $A$ for radius $r$, denoted by $\Cech{r} = \Cech{r}(A)$, is the simplicial complex whose vertices are the points in $A$, and whose simplices are the subsets of points such that the closed balls of radius $r$ centered at these points have a non-empty common intersection.
 By the Nerve Theorem, the \v{C}ech complex for radius $r=1$ has the homotopy type of the union of the unit balls in \eqref{eqn:Mpd}.
 Therefore, $\maxBetti{p}{d} (n)$ is also the maximum $p$-th Betti number of $\Cech{1}$, for any set of $n$ points in $\Rspace^d$.

-Recently, Edelsbrunner and Pach~\cite{EdPa24} proved that $\maxBetti{p}{d} (n) = \Theta(n^{\min \{ p + 1, \ceiling{d/2} \}})$.
+Recently, Edelsbrunner and Pach~\citep{EdPa24} proved that $\maxBetti{p}{d} (n) = \Theta(n^{\min \{ p + 1, \ceiling{d/2} \}})$.
 For example, $\maxBetti{1}{2} (n)$ grows linearly in $n$, but $\maxBetti{1}{3} (n)$ and $\maxBetti{2}{3} (n)$ grow quadratically in $n$.
-The upper bound is easily derived from the Upper Bound Theorem for convex polytopes, see e.g.\ \cite{Zie95}, and their main contribution is the actual construction that proves that this upper bound is asymptotically tight.
+The upper bound is easily derived from the Upper Bound Theorem for convex polytopes, see e.g.\ \citep{Zie95}, and their main contribution is the actual construction that proves that this upper bound is asymptotically tight.
 However, most holes in their construction appear to be small: they vanish when the balls are slightly enlarged.
 In the language of persistent homology, they have short lifetimes.
 This motivates us to fix $\ee > 0$ and to look at

 where $\Betti{p}(\Cech{1}, \Cech{1 + \ee})$ is the $p$-th persistent Betti number of the inclusion of $\Cech{1}$ in $\Cech{1 + \ee}$.
 In other words, this is the number of $p$-dimensional holes in $\Cech{1}$ that are still holes in $\Cech{1 + \ee}$.
-When we fix the parameter $\ee > 0$, most of the holes in Edelsbrunner and Pach's construction are no longer counted since they do not persist even to radius $1+\ee$, so it is not surprising that the asymptotic behavior of $\maxBettiP{p}{d}{\ee} (n)$ is different from that of $\maxBetti{p}{d} (n)$, and we show that $\maxBettiP {p}{d}{\ee} (n)$ grows only linearly in $n$, for every fixed $p$ and $d$.
-In words, the number of holes that cover a fixed interval of positive length in the \v{C}ech filtration is at most some constant times the number of points.
+Note that the scale need not be fixed at $r=1$: by rescaling the point configuration that attains the maximum, we may consider the persistent Betti number $\Betti{p}(\Cech{r}, \Cech{(1 + \ee)r})$ for any $r\ge0$.
+When we fix the parameter $\ee > 0$, most of the holes in Edelsbrunner and Pach's construction are no longer counted since they do not persist even to radius $1+\ee$, so it is not surprising that the asymptotic behavior of $\maxBettiP{p}{d}{\ee} (n)$ is different from that of $\maxBetti{p}{d} (n)$, and we show that $\maxBettiP {p}{d}{\ee} (n)$ grows only linearly in $n$.
+In words, the number of holes that cover a fixed interval of positive length in the \v{C}ech filtration is at most some constant, depending only on $\ee$ and the dimension $d$, times the number of points.
+It may also be of interest to consider the case in which the constant $\ee>0$ depends on $n$.
+For further details, see Section~\ref{sec:5}.